RH-BioAIM/AI_Cov19/README.md

 This code was developed and run on an HPC cluster using the SLURM scheduler.
 The `.sbatch` files included alongside their corresponding Python scripts are the actual launcher scripts used, provided as examples.

-## Contact

-For questions about this repository or the underlying study, see the corresponding author listed in the paper.